Purchase Reverse Mortgage Purchase FAQs (Updated 2024)

 Are the mortgage proceeds paid to the seller through escrow?

-The title company (settlement agent) is responsible for disbursing funds by State law.
+The title company (settlement agent) is responsible for disbursing funds according to state law.

 Q.